 Owning your own business can be extremely rewarding, both personally and financially.
 That said, it doesn’t come without its share of difficulties and headaches.
 When it comes to ecommerce business owners, a major source of frustration is related to shopping cart abandonment.
 Few things cause more angst than when a shopper places an order into their cart and for some reason, decides to leave without completing the transaction.
-This phenomenon is not limited to just a few business.
+This phenomenon is not limited to just a few businesses.
 As of 2015, 68.63% of ecommerce businesses reported problems with shopping cart abandonment.
 With such a large percentage of businesses facing this issue, there are ways to combat it.
 We already have an article on our blog that provides you with “3 Easy Steps to Fix Shopping Cart Abandonment.”
 We’re going to add on to those ideas with a few more with ways to improve your checkout experience and prevent cart abandonment.

 Tip #1: Be transparent about everything.